-When ‘tis the time of year to show your appreciation to clients, vendors and employees.
-Here are a few things to consider.
+When it's time to show your appreciation to clients, vendors and employees, here are a few things to consider.

 From the company: